-During 2022, the Orchestra maintained cash balances at one financial institution.
+During 2023, the Orchestra maintained cash balances at one financial institution.
 Accounts at each institution were insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
 The balances are insured by the FDIC up to \$250,000.
-At June 30, 2022, the Orchestra's there were no uninsured cash balances.
-At June 30, 2021, the Orchestra's uninsured cash balances totaled \$94,923.
+At June 30, 2023 and 2022, there were no uninsured cash balances.

-New Accounting Standard - Leases
+Adoption of New Accounting Standard - Leases

-In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842).
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 The FASB also subsequently issued additional ASUs, which amend and clarify Topic 842.
-The most significant change in the new leasing guidance is the requirement to recognize right-of-use assets and lease liabilities for operating leases in the statements of financial position.
-The ASUs are effective for fiscal years beginning after December 15, 2021.
-Early adoption is permitted.
-The Orchestra is currently evaluating the methods of adoption allowed and the effect that adoption is expected to have on its financial position, changes in net assets, cash flows, and related disclosures.
+The most significant change in the new leasing guidance is the requirement to recognize right-of-use (ROU) assets and lease liabilities for operating leases on the statement of financial position.
+ASU No. 2016-02 is effective for fiscal years beginning after December 15, 2021.
+The Orchestra elected to adopt these ASUs effective July 1, 2022 and utilized the available practical expedients.
+As a result of adoption, the Orchestra did not record any ROU assets and lease liabilities.